OronAvisrur/InMind/README.md

 4. Write unit tests for all new services
 5. Use Pydantic models for data validation
 6. Follow clean architecture separation
+7. One file per commit for better tracking

 ## License